5ergiu/helm-charts/CONTRIBUTING.md

 ## Code of Conduct

-This project follows standard open source best practices.
-Please be respectful and constructive in all interactions.
+This project and everyone participating in it is governed by our [Code of Conduct](./CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 ## How Can I Contribute?